Petrosomatoglyph: Knee prints

 Rock-cut basins in Lynn Glen, North Ayrshire, showing the typical knee print appearance.

 A Bullaun in Chapeltoun, Ayrshire, Scotland.

 A tradition of body-part impressions at holy wells, rivers and beneath waterfalls comes from the fact that Celtic monks or culdees often prayed in such places, continuing the veneration of the Druids for sacred waters.
 Folk belief ascribes healing powers to waters taken from these holy impressions, and this water was used to cure sickness, wounds and sores, as well as preventing or curing sickness in animals such as cattle.

 At Llangynnlo in Wales are Olgliniau Cynllo, the knee prints of King Cynllo at prayer.
 At Troedraur in Dyfed, South Wales are the knee-marks of St. Gwyndaf Hen impressed on a flat rock in the bed of the River Ceri.
 These are 'pot holes' or Rock-cut basins made by the grinding effect of stone in the river currents to the sceptics.
 St Cynwyl in the river at Caio in Wales.
 St. Beuno at Llanaelhaiarn in Wales.

 At Arthur's Stone chambered tomb in Hereford & Worcester is a cup-mark stone which bears the imprints of King Arthur's knees left behind after he prayed to God in thanks for victory over a giant (or king) whom he had killed and whose tomb this is.
 At Llanllyfni in Wales are the knee prints of St. Gredfyw.

-John O'Donovan, in his Ordnance Survey Letters of 1840, tells the story of Saint Moling crossing a small hill in the County Wexford district, when an evil spirit annoyed him.
-He knelt on a rock to curse the spirit, leaving the impression of his knees on the stone.
-While there is no account of the stone today, it is said that the incident gave the name to the townland Cloch na Mallacht, i.e. "the stones of the curses", linking the episode to Bullaun stones which often contain cursing stones.

-Near St Fillan's Kirk in Renfrewshire there is recorded a large flat rock called the 'Kneelins Stane' that had three depressions, two made by the knees of pilgrims and the third made by their staffs.